Android Assistant

 Q2: How is 5G better than 4G?

-A: 5G delivers much quicker speed and lower latency rate.
+A: 5G delivers much quicker speed and a lower latency rate.
 And it has more capacity and uses the spectrum better than 4G.

 Q4: When will 5G arrive?